-117 See OPTN Liver and Intestinal Organ Transplantation Committee meeting summary, November 16, 2021.
-Available at https://optn.transplant.hrsa.gov/ registration matches how pediatric priority is defined elsewhere in liver allocation.
-This prioritization of pediatric candidates aligns with the Ethical Principles of Pediatric Organ Allocation.
-119
+125 See OPTN Liver and Intestinal Organ Transplantation Committee meeting summary, April 4, 2022.
+Available at https://optn.transplant.hrsa.gov/ will receive the 1.33 MELD points.
+Male candidates registered after turning 18 will receive the standard MELD 3.0 score, which includes the 1.33 points only for female candidates.129 The use of age at the time of registration matches how pediatric priority is defined elsewhere in liver allocation.
+This prioritization of pediatric candidates aligns with the Ethical Principles of Pediatric Organ Allocation.130